marcellodibello/misc/index.md

 # Agust 26, 2024

+## Pitfalls of the Bayesian analysis in the covid origins Rootclaim debate

 I'll follow up on some earlier thoughts about the right theory of uncertainty, especially in relation to the Rootclaim debate about the origins of covid.
 See earlier post on August 6, 2024.

 One of the judges wrote a detailed report in which he claimed that Bayesianism is not the right theory to handle uncertainty.

 - Eric Stansifer, [Rootclaim covid-19 origins debate: Final decision](https://ermsta.com/r/covid_decision_20240217.pdf)

-## Problem 1: Biased selection of the evidence
+### Problem 1: Biased selection of the evidence

 Consider this scenario (pp. 20-21):